Illustration by Stephen Maurice Graham

 The reply that @_icze4r received in response to reporting rape and death threats

-Brianna Wu told the BBC (1:26.20 here) that GamerGate is “really about taking out women”.
+Brianna Wu told the BBC that GamerGate is “really about taking out women.”
 How do you respond to that?

 What is the major ethical problem with games journalism, as you see it?

 In a keyword?
 GameJournoPros.
 GameJournoPros exemplifies every single major ethical problem with modern games journalism.
 This has happened before: JournoList.
-All the evidence and examples you need are in the leaked e-mails from GameJournoPros, and I really wish other news organisations would pay more attention to that.
+All the evidence and examples you need are in the leaked emails from GameJournoPros, and I really wish other news organizations would pay more attention to that.

 Feminism is just equality, plain and simple.
 But it’s become the focal point of GamerGate.
 Presumably it’s not the case that most of you are awful misogynists?
 You have no problem whatsoever with a fairer representation of women in video games?

 I personally have no problem whatsoever with fairer representation of women in video games, or in any other media.
 The quickest way to make me dislike a movie or a video game is to have underwritten female characters.
 We need female characters that are well written, and we need better-written video games in general.